Buying a Condo in Thailand? Here’s Why You Shouldn’t

 Want to hear an unpopular opinion?
-If you’re thinking about buying a condo in Thailand, the investment opportunities have largely come and gone.
+If you’re thinking about buying a condo in Thailand, the opportunities have largely come and gone.

-Had you invested there a decade ago, as I did back in 2011, you would have done rather well.
-Broadly speaking, Thai property values doubled over the past decade.
-But unlike other places in the world, this trend is not likely to continue for the foreseeable future.
+Had you invested here a decade ago, you would have done rather well.
+Broadly speaking, Thai condo values doubled over the past decade.

 In this article, we’ll discuss why there isn’t as much upside potential left in Thailand when compared to nearby countries like Malaysia and Cambodia.